Overview

 - Must-read: Best Time To Visit Dubrovnik and Dubrovnik Pass Guide (save money on entrance fees)

-The courtyard of the Franciscan Monastery is also one of the top photo spots in Dubrovnik.
+The courtyard of the Franciscan Monastery is another one of the top photo spots in Dubrovnik.
 So if you want great photos, come early!

 It looks stunning, but it would be easy to think this is elsewhere in Europe rather than Croatia.